ibm-cloud-docs/watsonxdata/conn-presto-thr-cli.md

       Enter your IBM API key or IBM IAM token at the prompt.

-   * **JWT token** : To use this method of authentication, contact IBM support and enable the feature.
-Once enabled , run the following command to connect to presto using JWT token:
+   * **JWT token** : The JWT method of authentication is available by default from 2.1.2 onwards.
+Run the following command to connect to presto using JWT token:

-   The JWT method of authentication is available by default from 2.1.2 onwards.
+   If you use a {{site.data.keyword.lakehouse_short}} version prior to 2.1.2, contact IBM support and enable the feature to use this method of authentication.
    {: note}

        ```bash